Stepping back in time and uncovering our past

+Step back in time and uncover the stories of our past.
 Retrace the footsteps of Kupe and Cook, explore mining relics from the golden era and discover Kauri sites and dams from the Kauri logging days.

 Our Discovery

-The first Polynesian explorer to sight The Coromandel was reputed to be Kupe, travelling from eastern Polynesia in around 950 AD.
-Aboard his mighty canoe, Matahorua, he sailed for two weeks until he sighted what was later to be called Mt Moehau.
-Te Whitianga a Kupe was the original place name for Whitianga, meaning Kupe’s crossing place.
-Captain Cook sailed into the Mercury Bay on the 3 November 1769.
-Cook’s ship “Endeavour” was met by Ngati Hei canoes on arrival in the bay.
-Seven days later, on November 9 1769 Cook observed the transit of the planet Mercury across the face of the sun, hence the names of some of the region’s beaches and bays - Mercury Bay and Cooks Beach.
+Many years later, Captain Cook sailed into the Mercury Bay on the 3 November 1769.
+His ship “Endeavour” was met by Ngāti Hei waka on arrival in the bay.
+Seven days later, on November 9 1769 Cook observed the transit of the planet Mercury , one of the reason's for his voyage, and giiving rise to the names of some of the region’s beaches and bays - Mercury Bay and Cooks Beach.
 Cook also sailed into the Firth of Thames and spent two days on the Waihou River.

 Golden Days

-Gold boom, dark financial depression and a long up hill climb back to prosperity is how the first 100 years of Thames has been recorded.
-Thames had a small beginning with the first offical strike of gold in June 1867.
+Gold boom, dark financial depression and a long climb back to prosperity is how the first 100 years of Thames has been recorded.
+Thames had a small beginning with the first official strike of gold in June 1867.
 The 'big bonanza' was between 1869 and 1871.
 In 1871 the top producing Caledonian Mine turned out 361,581 ounces - more than 10 tonne - with a total value of about $1,950,000.
 In the last 1870s people flocked to the Waihi area in search of their fortunes.
 The mine we now know as Martha Mine soon became one of the most important gold and silver mines in the world.
 Now in its third century of mining, Waihi remains a gold town and its mines still produce most of New Zealand's gold and silver bullion.

 Many relics of The Coromandel's gold-mining history are still evident today, such as the Victoria Battery at Waikino, the Crown Mine at Karangahake, the Stamper Battery in Coromandel Town and the Stamper Battery and The School of Mines in Thames.